McLean County OKs engineering services for bike trail project

 All projects funded through ITEP must have all phases of work fully obligated within four years of the award notification or funds will be rescinded, the letter read.

 Due to ongoing upgrades to the McLean County Government Center's board chambers, Thursday's meeting was held at the McLean County Museum of History.
-Taylor said September's board meeting is expected to be held in the history museum as well.
+Taylor said September's board meeting will likely be held in the museum as well.

 Photos: Inside 4 unique McLean County Airbnbs